If it gets bad enough, sports cities can become this trope, often called "cursed cities".

 The Falcons have been for most of their existence a mediocre team at best to a bad team at worst.
 However, under Arthur Blank's ownership, the Falcons' fortunes started to improve.
 Since 2008, under general manager Thomas Dimitroff, head coach Mike Smith and quarterback Matt Ryan, the Falcons have become one the NFL's more solid teams.
 During the 2012 season, despite holding the league's best record for most of the season as well as being undefeated in their first 8 games, sportswriters were hesitant to give the Falcons much respect due to Smith & Ryan's lack of postseason success; however, the pair recorded their first playoff win in the 2012 NFC Divisional Playoffs.
 Unfortunately, they promptly lost the NFC Championship Game to the San Francisco 49ers, even after being up by 17 points at one point in the game, and the less said about the following season, the better.

 The Braves have fluctuated between very good and very bad teams throughout their long history in Boston, Milwaukee, and Atlanta.
 In their first 25 seasons in Atlanta, the Braves suffered through several losing seasons with only a few glimpses of success.
-After Ted Turner bought the team during their post-Hank Aaron Dork Age, he staged several outlandish promotions to spur attendance, most notably a "headlocks and wedlocks" night, where several couples were married in a group ceremony pre-game with a wrestling match after the game.
+Ted Turner bought the team during their post-Hank Aaron Dork Age in order to keep the team in Atlanta (and to keep one of his programming staples on his then-fledgling superstation WTCG).
+In his early years of ownership, Turner often staged outlandish promotions to spur attendance, most notably a "headlocks and wedlocks" night, where several couples were married in a group ceremony pre-game with a pro-wrestling match after the game.
 Also, Atlanta-Fulton County Stadium's turf was considered the worst in the majors, being maintained by the city's street crew until the late 1980s.
-During the 1990s, the Braves became one of the more dominant teams in baseball, winning 14 consecutive divisional championships; however, the team won it all only once in 1995.
+During the 1990s, the Braves became one of the more dominant teams in baseball, winning 14 consecutive divisional championshipsnote discounting the strike-shortened 1994 season, where they were 2nd in the NL East, but 1st in the NL Wild Card before the work stoppage; however, the team won it all only once in 1995.

 The Hawks have been equally inconsistent since their arrival in Atlanta in 1968 (prior to this, they were in St. Louis, where they won a championship in 1958note And since the franchise is waiting ever since, it's the second longest drought in the NBA, behind the Rochester Royals\Sacramento Kings since 1951).
 While teams such as the Spud Webb and Dominique Wilkins one in the 80s and early 90s and the current squad are competitive, the team never got to the Eastern finals (at the most two Western finals before the league realigned into conferences) and spent 8 years without even reaching the playoffs.

 Of course, winter sports in general and ice hockey in particular don't have a mainstream following in the southern US for the obvious reasons.
 Makes it hard to get people enthusiastic about a franchise.
 Despite the failures of two NHL clubs, Atlanta had more successful teams in minor leagues.
-The IHL's Knights were a successful team in their 4 years in Atlanta in the early 90s, winning the league's championship in 1994; however, the team left because the Omni Coliseum was to be demolished, and Ted Turner, who controlled the arena and the Hawks at the time, wanted a NHL club.
+The IHL's Knights were a successful team in their 4 years in Atlanta in the early 90s, winning the league's championship in 1994; however, the team left after the 1995-96 season because then-Hawks owner Ted Turner wanted bring the NHL back to Atlanta and the Omni Coliseum, the only hockey-ready venue in Metro Atlanta at the time, would have to demolished and replaced by what would become Philips Arena.
 Like their NHL predecessor and successor, the Knights relocated to Canada, this time to Quebec City to fill the void left by the Nordiques' departure; however, the team ultimately folded after only two seasons in Quebec.
 The ECHL's Gwinnett Gladiators, based in the suburb of Duluth, has been successful both on and off the ice since their inception in 2003.

 The WNBA's Dream are a top competitive team in their division that has great players and always made to the Playoffs as of 2013.
 They've won three conference championships and made it to the Finals (2010, 2011, 2013), only to get swept by the opposing team; two of them coming from the same team, the Minnesota Lynx (2011, 2013), who are one more Finals win away from creating a dynasty, while the Dream are one Finals loss away from tying with the New York Liberty (1997, 1999, 2000, 2002) as the Buffalo Bills of women's basketball.